-OPPD has finished installing 52,000 new LED streetlights across the utility’s service territory since 2018.
+OPPD has finished installing 52,000 new LED streetlights across the utility’s service territory.

 After accelerating the replacement of streetlights with new LED fixtures last year, the OPPD program continues to run ahead of schedule.
 The utility announced the project in 2018, at which time they detailed a plan to update the 98,744 streetlights in OPPD’s service territory over a five-year period.